 This week couldn’t have started more perfectly.
 The little guy was playing in his pretend kitchen and brought me a snack.
 On my plate, he put one item from each food group except for the Grains.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 If you’ve been around for a while, then you already know that we’re using Mother Goose Time for preschool homeschool and it’s been such a huge blessing to us.

-He gave me a banana, which we decided was a fruit and a tomato that is of course a vegetable.
+He gave me a banana, which we decided was a fruit and a carrot that is of course a vegetable.
 He also included a piece of cheese and some chicken, so needless to say I ended up with a serving of both dairy and protein too.

 But what about Grains?

 A grain is a seed harvested from a grass plant (like wheat or corn).
 They grow all over the world and in different types of climates.
 Grains include rice, oats, bread, and pasta.
 It is important to make sure that at least half of the grains eaten are whole grains.
 The daily recommendation for prescholers is 3-5 ounces.